Umami Pot

 Step 2

 Heat the pot over medium heat.
-Once it comes to a boil, reduce the heat to low and simmer for 5 minutes, while skimming off any scum.
+Once boiling, reduce the heat to low and simmer for 5 minutes, skimming off any scum.
 Then, remove the anchovies from the pot.

 anchovy dashi_instruction: simmering method with kombu-1